National Honor Society

 Five main purposes have guided chapters of NJHS from the beginning: to create enthusiasm for scholarship; to stimulate a desire to render service; to promote leadership; to encourage responsible citizenship; and to develop character in the students of secondary schools.
 These purposes also translate into the criteria used for membership selection in each local chapter.

-Link to Teacher Recommendation Form NHS/NJHS (Google Form, save in your Google Drive - make a Copy - then give students the URL link to give their teachers)
+Link to Teacher Recommendation Form NHS/NJHS (Google Form, save in your Google Drive - make a Copy.
+Use the link to your copy to make available for teachers.)

-Candidate Scoring Rubric NJHS (the difference between the NHS & NJHS scoring rubrics is the NJHS does not have "work experience" as an option so is 10 points less)
+Candidate Scoring Rubric NJHS (the difference between the NHS & NJHS scoring rubrics is the NJHS does not have "work experience" as an option)

 NHS: National Handbook